IvanRamosDataTech/HotelRevenueManagement/exporatory analysis  journal.md

 2. avg_daily_rate numbers already include all taxes.
 3. No extra cost for children or baby accomodations.
 4. No extra cost for special request or required parking spaces.
-5. We do pay comissions for reservations booked through an agent (25% over accomodation_rate, not final_rate)
+5. We do pay comissions for reservations booked through an agent (25% over accomodation_rate, not final_rate) only for concrete reservations (ends up as Checkout)
 6. For refundable reservations, Company must return whole final_rate for cancelled reservations
 7. Disccounts are automatically embedded into accomodation_rate value (if applicable)
 8. meal_cost is something guests need to pay along with their accomodation_rate.
 Meal cost for a reservation is calculatad considering 1 meal per day stay per adult and children.
 Babies don't pay meals.
 Children pay half of the meal rate.